 I wake up everyday excited to go to work.
-I love meeting new people and working outdoors.
-I also really like creating and maintaining spaces.
+I love meeting new people and working outdoors and also really like creating and maintaining spaces.
 We have been part of some great garden designs and I love seeing clients faces once their ideas become reality.
 We love making clients happy so positive feedback about their garden transformations and the difference it has made to them is an awesome part of the job.

 What inspired you to start your business?

 I always wanted to have an outdoor office – a lot healthier and it keeps me fit!
 I worked for many years in the UK and France instructing outdoor activities and in my last posting I was part of a team which built the adventure centre activities.
 It gave me valuable experience and highlighted some of my practical skills.
 I have always wanted to run my own business.
 It was apparent my strengths and skills lay in landscaping and gardening so I went back to college to gain horticultural qualifications.